Fuzhou, 7th May 2016

-Lunch with Ms. Yang, my interpreter and a bunch of tea producers.
+Lunch with Ms. Yang, my interpreter, and a bunch of tea producers.

 In the afternoon is the time for Bai Ya Qi Lan, an oolong tea invented in 1982.
 The owner and the manager of a medium size tea factory came over to Fuzhou with many tea samples.

 We start with a Mao Cha (half-processed tea) picked just yesterday.
 Then we taste a roasted Bai Ya Qi Lan to appreciate the influence of roasting on the leaves.
-Fuller and stronger than the Mao Cha, but still very aromatic; less sweet but not at all bitter.
-For my interpreter the Mao Cha was even too sweet!
+Fuller and stronger than the Mao Cha, but still very aromatic; less sweet, but not at all bitter.
+For my interpreter, the Mao Cha was even too sweet!
 She prefers the heavily roasted Rock Teas from Wuyishan.

 The next tea is Jin Mu Dan (Golden Peony).
 A tea recently developed by crossing two tea plants, Tieguanyin and Huang Dan.
 Clear scent of orchid, a strong presence in the mouth, lingering, delightful.

-They also produce scented tea in a similar fashion as jasmine tea, but using pomelo flowers instead.
+They also produce a scented tea in a similar fashion as jasmine tea, but using pomelo flowers instead.
 The flowers are mixed with the tea leaves to give them their fragrance and removed before packing.
 Unfortunately they have no sample of You Xiang Qi Lan (You Zi means Pomelo, Xiang means fragrance).
 They will send me samples to Shanghai, together with more samples of Bai Ya Qi Lan and Jin Mu Dan.